rescript-lang/rescript-compiler/jscomp/super_errors/README.md

 Files in `formattingTests` get printed with `-colors always` so we can test formatting.
 The other ones are printed with `-colors never` so that it's readable.

-To add a new test case, add your code to the end of a file, and run `jscomp/build_tests/super_errors/rebuild.sh`.
-The output will be appended.
+To add a new test case, see `jscomp/build_tests/super_errors/README.md`.

-To test the changes on a dummy project, see [here](https://github.com/BuckleScript/bucklescript/blob/master/CONTRIBUTING.md#test-on-a-dummy-project).
+To test the changes on a dummy project, see "Test on a Dummy Project" in [CONTRIBUTING.md](../../CONTRIBUTING.md).